 PROFESSOR CLARE SCOTT AM

-Chair of ANZGOG – Ex Officio on all Committees, Chair Operations Executive Committee, Chair OASIS Steering Committee, Ovarian Tumour Working Group, TR-ANZGOG Steering Committee, Annual Scientific Meeting Program Committee.
+Chair of ANZGOG – Ex Officio on all Committees, Chair Operations Executive Committee.

 Medical Oncologist

-Clare Scott is a Consultant Medical Oncologist at the Peter MacCallum Cancer Centre and the Royal Melbourne and Royal Women’s Hospitals and is Head of the Ovarian and Rare Cancers Laboratory at the Walter and Eliza Hall Institute of Medical Research.
-She has 20 years’ experience in treating breast and ovarian cancer and in clinical cancer genetics in Familial Cancer Clinics.
+Clare Scott AM is a Medical Oncologist at the Peter MacCallum Cancer Centre and the Royal Melbourne and Royal Women’s Hospitals and is Joint Head, Clinical Discovery and Translation and Laboratory Head at the Walter and Eliza Hall Institute of Medical Research and Professor of Gynaecological Cancer at University of Melbourne.
+She has over 20 years’ experience in treating breast and ovarian cancer and in clinical cancer genetics in Familial Cancer Clinics.
 Clare has been Principal Investigator for more than ten ovarian cancer clinical trials of targeted therapy leading to high impact publications and is immediate past Chair of the ANZGOG OASIS Initiative Steering Committee.
 In the lab, Clare has developed new ovarian cancer pre-clinical models and is using genomics to study targeted drug combinations to combat drug resistance.
 Clare has established a rare cancer research program to improve access to targeted treatments for patients diagnosed with a rare cancer.
 Clare was awarded the Sir Edward Dunlop Cancer Research Fellowship from Cancer Council Victoria (2012) and a Clinical Research Fellowship from the Victorian Cancer Agency (2018).

 PROFESSOR ALISON BRAND AM